Kisalie/disney-characters/README.md

 ### Dynamic rendering

 Once the data is fetched, rendering the list of characters dynamically was next.
-To ensure performance and key management, I used the character IDs as keys for the list items, since they are unique.
+To ensure performance and key management, I used the character IDs (`character._id`) as keys for the list items, since they are unique.

 ![characters-map](/public/images/characters-map.png)